hyperledger/fabric/docs/source/commands/peerchaincode.md

   * `-p, --path <string>`

-    Path, relative to the GOPATH, to the chaincode that is being installed
+    Path to the chaincode that is being packaged.
+For Golang (-l golang) chaincodes, this is the path relative to the GOPATH.
+For Node.js (-l node) chaincodes, this is either the absolute path or the relative path from where the package command is being performed

   * `-s, --cc-package`